Greyq/HackSoCal2020/README.md

 # HackSoCal2020
-Project for hacksocal meme
+Project for HackSoCal

-this weird fucking PvP platformer shit
+an odd PvP platformer made in processing

 you can shoot